-We eliminate the redundant parameters from this matrix Pm by using few rules of elimination and following a recommended algorithm if the count of parameters found exceeds the count determined by formula (1.0) calculating the number of disease causes or if a strict rule that a factor should cause only 1 change (or as determined by Disease Causation criteria) is broken.
+We need to find all intersections like this.
+The physiological parameters a factor should cause only 1 change (or as determined by Disease Causation criteria) is broken.

 One of these elimination rules is to check if the factors where intersection happens are related to each other (for example the same type of disease, or similar experiment like BMI and weight impact on disease, etc.) and ignore the intersection for this factors as they are likely due to similarity.
 Another rule is to check if the physiological parameters for the same factors are related and this causing a change in 2 parameters for the same factor as one valid parameter is changing a dependent one.
 The dependent parameter need be eliminated from matrix Pm.